grackle-project/grackle/CONTRIBUTING.rst

 How To Get The Source Code For Editing
 ++++++++++++++++++++++++++++++++++++++

-Grackle is hosted on BitBucket, and you can see all of the yt repositories at http://bitbucket.org/grackle/.
+Grackle is hosted on BitBucket, and you can see all of the Grackle repositories at http://bitbucket.org/grackle/.
 In order to modify the source code for Grackle, we ask that you make a "fork" of the main Grackle repository on bitbucket.
 A fork is simply an exact copy of the main repository (along with its history)